Drinking Water Research and Innovation

 As worldwide populations continue to rise and clean water sources become more stressed from both increased freshwater withdrawals and treated wastewater discharges, providers find themselves faced with limited sources of high-quality water to meet the myriad needs of society.

 Since our founding, Hazen and Sawyer has advanced the limits of technology to meet the needs of providers and protect the public health.
-We’ve the largest DAF and UV disinfection facilities anywhere in the world, hundreds of plants ranging from 0.5 mgd to 20 mgd, and today we’re researching the drinking water solutions of tomorrow.
+We’ve designed the largest DAF and UV disinfection facilities anywhere in the world, hundreds of plants ranging from 0.5 mgd to 20 mgd, and today we’re researching the drinking water solutions of tomorrow.

 Whether it’s facing the growing challenge of endocrine disrupting compounds and pharmaceuticals/personal care products in our water supply, controlling corrosion and disinfection by-products in a distribution system, making the most efficient use of membranes, or assessing and managing the risks of climate change and extreme weather events, Hazen and Sawyer’s leading experts are working with top research foundations and some of the world’s largest utilities to find the most effective and efficient solutions.